kubos/kubos/docs/tutorials/shell.rst

 The process path is the path to the executable running in the session.
 The process ID is the PID of the running executable on the remote system.

-If no sessions, exist then the output from the client will look like this:
+If no sessions exist, then the output from the client will look like this:

 .. code-block:: none